ieb/EngineMonitor/README.md

 Board used is a ESP-WROOM-32D based board with Wifi and Bluetooth, although BT is not used.
 Available from eBay. https://www.ebay.co.uk/itm/143297558340 30 pin DIL.
 Datasheet of the chip https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32d_esp32-wroom-32u_datasheet_en.pdf

-The digital headers are numbered 1-6 mapping to GPIO PINS 25,26,27,11,12,13 board pins 8,9,10,11,12,13.
-However GPIO11,12,13 cant be used as they are connected to the JTAG and Flash.
-There might some other pins available, wired with Jump wires.
-TODO, fix the PCB.
-D4,5, RX2, TX2, D18,D19, D23 all look like replacements.
-D2 is attached to the blue LED which is used for Wifi.
+The digital headers are numbered 1-6 mapping to GPIO PINS D19, D18, D5, TX2, RX2, D4.
+D2 cant be used as its attached to the LED on the board.

 The analog headers are marked A-F mapping to GPIO PINS 33,32,35,34,VN,VP board pins 7,6,5,4,3,2